Law Firm in India

 Although the Act does not demand contracts to be drafted in writing, the complex and comprehensive nature of engineering/construction contracts makes it imperative to simplify the job by preparing a written draft of the contract.

-It is also imperative for engineering/construction contracts to adhere to some other regulations related to labor, taxes and health and safety to be deemed valid.
+It is also imperative for engineering/construction contracts to adhere to some other regulations related to labour, taxes and health and safety to be deemed valid.

 Potential Ambiguities in Contracts

 Keeping the complexity of contracts in mind, it is not unfathomable to understand that different parties to the contract may choose to interpret the rights and responsibilities under the contract differently as per their own interests.
-As such, any ambiguity in contracts may result in disputes between the involved parties.
+As such, if any contract is found to be ambiguous it may involve disputes between the two involved parties.

-Some provisions that are often interpreted differently are related to:
+Some provisions which are comprehended differently are related to:

 • Approval of design (includes the period within which it must be approved).